This is a message from the Komodo Platform team to advise an immediate update to the Komodo daemon.

-First, we’re excited to announce the implementation of 4 CryptoConditions-enabled smart contracts to Komodo Platform: Faucet, Dice, Rewards, and Token contracts.
+First, we’re excited to announce the implementation of Custom Consensus framework to Komodo Platform.
+The first four Custom Consensus modules are Faucet, Dice, Rewards, and Token contracts.

 Third, we are adjusting KMD active user rewards.
 To receive the full amount of 5% rewards, users must move their KMD at least once per month (rather than once per year, as is currently the case).

 These updates are hardforking changes.
 Anyone running the Komodo daemon who does not make the update before block 1 Million risks running on a fork.
 Therefore, the update is mandatory and should be carried out as soon as possible.

 Here are the instructions for updating the CLI daemon:

 If you have Komodo daemon running, you can keep it running while updating if your machine has the sufficient processing power.
 If you prefer to stop it before updating, please use

 to stop the daemon and proceed with the steps to update.

 Be sure to follow each of these steps carefully.
 Don’t move onto the next step until the previous one is successfully completed.

 2. Make sure you don't have any changes made to the source and reset it.
 This will ensure clean source and shouldn't create issue while pulling the latest source in the next step.